The semiclassical limit from the Pauli-Poisswell/Darwin to the Euler-Poisswell/Darwin system by WKB methods: Acknowledgement

+J.M acknowledges financial support from the Austrian Science Fund (FWF) via the Schrödinger grant 10.55776/J4840, from Campus France via a "Bourse d'Excellence" scholarship and from Wolfgang Pauli Insitute Vienna for a Pauli scholarship.
+Also, J.M. thanks Thomas Y. Hou for his hospitality and support at Caltech.

-C.Y. acknowledges the hospitality and support of the Wolfgang Pauli Institute Vienna which boosted this research.
-Further C.Y. expresses his gratitude towards Zhennan Zhou from Peking University for continous support.
+C.Y. is supported by the NSF Grant DMS-2205590.
+C.Y. acknowledges the hospitality and support of the Wolfgang Pauli Institute Vienna.
+Further C.Y. expresses his gratitude towards Zhennan Zhou for continuous support.